kyh/inteligir/README.md

 # Inteligir

-> Create open souce courses.
-A place to debate, share knowledge, and collaborate because everything is better with community.
+> Document your proccess, share knowledge, and create open souce courses.
+Everything is better with community.

 ## Getting Started
 Clone the repo and install Node.js modules: